 - and all were baptized into Moses in the cloud and in the sea,

 - and all ate the same spiritual food,

-- And all drank the same spiritual drink.
-For they were drinking from the spiritual rock following them; and the rock is the Anointed.
+- And all drank the same spiritual drink, for they were drinking from the spiritual rock that followed them; and the rock is the Anointed.

 - But God wasn’t pleased with most of them, for their bodies were scattered in the desert.

-- Now, these things have become examples to us; for us not to be coveters(96)or “cravers”; either is a correct translation of this Greek word. of wicked things, just as they also coveted.(97)or “craved them“; either is a correct translation of this Greek word.
+- Now, these things have become examples to us; for us not to be coveters(69)or “cravers”; either is a correct translation of this Greek word. of wicked things, just as they also coveted.(70)or “craved them“; either is a correct translation of this Greek word.

-- And don’t become idolaters, just as some of them.
-As it was – and is –written; “The people sat down to eat and to drink, and rose to play.”(98)quotation/allusion to Exodus 32:4-6
+- And don’t become idolaters, just as some of them did.
+As it is *written; “The people sat down to eat and to drink, and rose to play.”(71)quotation/allusion to Exodus 32:4-6

 - Nor should we fornicate, just as some of them fornicated and twenty three thousand fell in one day.

 - Nor should we test the Anointed, just as some of them tested Him and were destroyed by the serpents.

 - And don’t grumble, just as some of them grumbled and perished(72)“perished” The Greek word here is in the middle voice, not the active voice, making the agent significantly more involved in the result.
 Translating it “killed themselves” wouldn’t be out of place.
 This is likely a reference to Numbers 16:41-49, where all of Israel grumbled against Moses and Arron, ascribing to them the fault of God’s divine judgement on Korah’s rebellion. by the destroyer.